ORGULLO LATINO

 Reading time: 4 minutes

-Five podcasts that empower Latinos
+Five Podcasts that Empower Latinos

 Podcast producer Isabella Gómez Sarmiento chats to Andrea Cristina Miliani Paez about her favorite Latino-focused podcasts.

-Podcasts – those nifty audio episodes on everything from true-crime deep dives to advice on how to make the perfect guacamole – have taken the world by storm.
+Podcasts – those nifty audio episodes on everything from true-crime to deep dives to advice on how to make the perfect guacamole – have taken the world by storm.

 But podcasts are more than just a way to learn about a new topic, it is also a way to connect, which is why culture-focused podcasts are so popular.
-Especially among our communities in the US for whom it is an easy way to stay tuned in to what’s happening in their home country.
+Especially among our communities in the US for whom it is an easy way to stay tuned in to what’s happening in their home countries.

 "If you're Latino in the US you identify certain parts of yourself with your home country and you identify certain parts of yourself with the US," she says.
 "I think these podcasts find that balance of understanding that gray area.